-UKAS accreditation....one year on
+UKAS accreditation....seven year review

 Morale and service

 Our staff know that they work in accredited laboratories and that these are the first accredited laboratories in the country – this gives them a sense of pride and has increased staff morale.
 It has given us more confidence in our vascular services and has encouraged reflective learning.
-These improvements increase job satisfaction and decrease both stagnation and burn out.

 Onwards and upwards